PrajwalNale/Data-Pixel-Playground/README.md

 # Data-Pixel-Playground
-Pixel code for Minion,rose,mario,hearts etc
+Use the "data pixel playground" to create amazing pixel art. here are some Pixel codes for Minion,rose,mario bros,hearts etc